 The site is primarily designed to provide the sort of information that I find useful when planning a trip: trip reports, books, websites, and checklists.
-Information is organised by country and countries are grouped into the six major wildlife ecozones.
+Information is organised by country or sometimes State.
 There are other resources too, including a global mammal checklist, gear reviews and more.

 This site owes everything to those who have been generous enough to share information over the years.
 If you have a trip reports, or other information that might be useful, please email me at email@example.com.
-If you have news or questions – on trip planning or species identification for example – then please sign up for our community blog, which is a forum for discussion.
+If you have news or questions – on trip planning or species identification for example – then please sign up to our community forum and people will help.

 We just saw a Snow Leopard!